 Figure S3: Sample TCGA-06-0132-01A RNA-seq count data compared between TCGA count data and various conforma- tions of the XPRESSpipe pipeline.
-A) An overview of how different conformations of the XPRESSpipe peRNAseq pipeline compared to the published TCGA count data.
+A) An overview of how different conformations of the XPRESSpipe RNAseq pipeline compare to the published TCGA count data.
 The x-axis data in the plot enclosed in maroon most closely mirrors the settings used in the published TCGA RNA-seq pipeline.
 The x-axis data in the plot enclosed in green used XPRESSpipe default settings and the most current reference transcriptome at the time of writing.
-All points are log10(counts).
 B) An example of the differences arising solely by varying transcriptome reference version.
 The plot on the left was processed by using GRCh38v79 and the plot of the right was processed using CRCh38v96.
 Both used unmodified GTF files of the given file version, both allowed multimappers (however HTSeq does not use multimapped reads in quantification, so this does not affect the quantified reads in this case), and used a PHRED threshold greater than or equal to 10.
 Blue points represent protein-coding genes, green points represent pseudogenes, and orange points represent other genes.